 - visittrentino.info: road-cycling

-Visit Rovereto offers a brochure and map with information about the Rovereto for cyclists on the route.
+Visit Rovereto offers a brochure and map with information about the Rovereto area for cyclists.
 As well as things to see, it lists places to stay in the area.
-It's only available in German and Italian but may still be useful even if you don't speak either.
+It’s only available in German and Italian but may still be useful even if you don’t speak either.
 You can download a copy of the pdf: visitrovereto.it: mappa-ciclabile-Adige-2016.pdf.
-The Rovereto tourist information office also operates a dedicated information and hotel booking kiosk (the 'ciclopoint'].
-It's pretty much on the route in Borgo Sacco (opposite the Gelateria Zenzero).
+The Rovereto tourist information office also operates a dedicated information and hotel booking kiosk (the ‘ciclopoint’].
+It’s pretty much on the route in Borgo Sacco (opposite the Gelateria Zenzero).
 More information on opening hours: visitrovereto.it: bike and tourist information.

 The visittrentino.info regional tourist information website has a useful page on taking your bike on public transport in the region: visittrentino.info: cycling-and-public-transport.
 For information on taking your bike on Trentino Trasporti trains see: Trentino Trasporti: Transporting Bikes

-For ferryboat timetables, go to the Lago di Garda section of navigazionelaghi.it.
-Note that many services only operate in summer, so the winter timetables aren't much help for travel planning.You can also download the timetable as a pdf navigazionelaghi.it: Lago di Garda timetable Summer 2019 .
+For information about ferry and boat services on the Lago di Garda, go to the Lago di Garda section of navigazionelaghi.it.
+Note that many services only operate in summer, so the winter timetables aren’t much help for travel planning.You can also download the timetable as a pdf: navigazionelaghi.it: Lago di Garda timetable Summer 2019 .